wp-plugins/speedy-smilies/readme.txt

 = How do I report a bug or request a feature? =

 I'd love to hear your feedback.
-Please visit the [Speedy Smilies](http://quietmint.com/speedy-smilies/) plugin homepage to leave me a comment.
+Please visit the [WordPress.org Forums for Speedy Smilies](http://wordpress.org/tags/speedy-smilies) to leave comments.

 = How do I create my own smilies sets? =